 - The adoption of plant-based products by renowned celebrities and world-class athletes and large companies such as Google is expected to augur well for the growth of the market across the globe.

-- The plant-based industry is expected to grow significantly due to the increasing trend and popularity of veganism and flexitarianism worldwide.
+- The plant-based meat industry is expected to grow significantly due to the increasing trend and popularity of veganism and flexitarianism worldwide.

 - The U.S. plant-based meat market is witnessing growth on account of the increased adoption of products with clean labeling or transparency in the US consumer landscape.